wyoibc/2023repres_popgen/Intro_beartooth.md

 Modules are pieces or collections of software that are installed on Beartooth.
 There are a lot of programs that are installed and available to users on Beartooth.
 Rather than loading up all of the software each time you log in, users load the individual programs they need as they need them.
 Some commands for modules:

 ```
-#see a (non-comprehensive) list of available modules
+# see a non-comprehensive list of available modules
 module avail
+# See a comprehensive list of available modules
+module spider
 # search for a specific module and see info on how to load it, here the program bwa
 module spider bwa
 # load up the bwa module with it's dependcy gcc: